You are currently at our English (Global) website. We also offer a wide range of products with direct customer service in many locations worldwide.

 (in mm)

-Austria- Winter tyres with M+S symbol and/or 3PMSF
+Austria- Winter tires with M+S symbol and/or 3PMSF

-- Summer tyres must be equipped with snow chains on at least one drive axle (if allowed).
+- Summer tires must be equipped with snow chains on at least one drive axle (if allowed).

 01.11. - 15.04. if winter conditions.Allowed with spike sticker on car, but forbidden from 01.06. - 30.09.4